slipperstree/game-and-watch-mine-sweeper/README.md

-# Snake game for Nintendo Game &amp; Watch
+# Mine game for Nintendo Game &amp; Watch
 This is a port of the [embMine](https://gitee.com/slipperstree/embMine) that runs on the Nintendo Game &amp; Watch: Super Mario Bros / Zelda game.

 ## Before build